Ana Ivanovic: 2014: Resurgence and return to the top 5

 Ivanovic started the 2014 season by winning the title in Auckland, defeating Venus Williams in the final in three sets, for her 12th title and her first since November 2011.
 At the Australian Open, she defeated No. 1 ranked Serena Williams in the fourth round for her first win over Williams, after battling past Samantha Stosur in three sets.
 She lost to 30th seed Canadian Eugenie Bouchard in the quarterfinals in three sets.
 On set point for Bouchard, Ivanovic double-faulted.

 At the next four tournaments of the Asian and American series, Ivanovic failed to make the quarterfinals at all of them.
 She beat top players such as Angelique Kerber (saving match point) in Dubai and Flavia Pennetta in Miami.
 But there were some big outages like a double bagel against Petra Kvitová after Ivanovic won the first set.
 In Monterrey, Ivanovic was the second seed and went on to win her second title of the year, by defeating third seed Caroline Wozniacki in the semifinals and Jovana Jakšić in the WTA's first-ever all-Serbian final.

 Representing Serbia in Fed Cup against Romania, Ivanovic lost against Sorana Cîrstea, but beat world No. 5 Simona Halep in straight sets.
 Serbia would go on to lose the tie 1–4.

 Ivanovic then participated in Stuttgart where she made it all the way to the final, achieving back-to-back finals for the first time in her career.
 It was also the first time in five years, since the 2009 BNP Paribas Open, that Ivanovic had reached a Premier level final.
 En route she achieved other career milestones, defeating Julia Görges for her 400th career win and world No. 6, Jelena Janković, for her 40th career top-10 win.
 She eventually lost to two-time defending champion Maria Sharapova in the final in three sets.

 In Madrid, Ivanovic won her first three matches in straight sets to reach the quarterfinals, losing to Simona Halep in just one hour.
-Ivanovic gained revenge for her Stuttgart defeat against Sharapova at the Italian Open, whom she defeated in the third round in straight sets, thus becoming the only person to defeat Sharapova on clay that year.
-The win was significant most of all because she became the first player other than Serena Williams to defeat Sharapova on clay since 2011, ended her winning streak in Rome (Sharapova was 47–3 on the surface and was undefeated in Rome since 2011) and was the only player to beat the Russian on clay in 2014.
-It was also the first time since the semifinals at the 2007 French Open that Ivanovic had defeated Sharapova.
-Against Serena Williams, in her second appearance in the Rome semifinals, she lost in three sets; she was the only player to take a set off Williams in the whole tournament.
+Ivanovic avenged her loss against Sharapova in Stuttgart by defeating her in their round of the Italian Open in straight sets.
+By doing so, she became the only person to defeat Sharapova on clay that year.
+The win was significant most of all because she became the first player other than Serena Williams to defeat Sharapova on clay since 2011, and ended her winning streak in Rome (Sharapova was 47–3 on the surface and was undefeated in Rome since 2011).
+Against Serena Williams, in her second appearance in the Rome semifinals, she lost in three sets.